 Songs for the Non-believers and suffering believers:

 Not all “Christian” songs should be sung in church: If our lives are supposed to be truly and completely reliant on Christ, then why should our church “worship” be any less?
 There are plenty of great songs that are wonderful for a believer to sing in the car or at home and may facilitate a great, worshipful experience, but that doesn’t mean the song is right for the church body.
 It is like a pastor getting up to deliver his sermon and all he says over and over again is: “God is so great, wonderful and strong.
 I love Him so much.
 He is so good.
 His name is powerful.
-He is awesome”.
-Now each of those statements is true, but you are not teaching anyone anything, really.
-Those that know all that to be true can say, “Amen!” and may get excited by those words.
+He is awesome, I want to experience Him more and more”.
+Each of these statements is true, but you are not teaching anyone anything, really.
+Those who know that to be true can say, “Amen!” and may get excited by those words.
 However, what about the rest of the people who don’t know God on that level?
-They need to know why God is all those things.
-Why and how He is merciful and gracious.
-Why Jesus is enough even in the times of suffering.
+We cannot assume peoples solid theology.
+People need to know all those facts about God, but they also need to know why.
+Why and how He is merciful and gracious?
+Why Jesus is enough even in the times of suffering?
 What has He done for us?
-When those things are taught, then God’s awesomeness is more fully understood and our wretchedness is in proper perspective.
+Why does He deserve our worship and attention?
+When those truths are taught, God’s awesomeness is more fully understood and our wretchedness is in proper perspective.
 We have no power, righteousness, goodness, holiness, humbleness, or anything apart from Christ.
 We are to be fully following after, clinging to the cross and seeking Jesus every day.
-Dying to ourselves is a moment-by-moment thing.
-Music that only says, “Jesus is my boyfriend” doesn’t help us do that.
-It hinders our awe, by making God’s glory so small.
-That’s always a dangerous thing.
+Dying to ourselves is a moment-by-moment thing and only by the power of the Holy Spirit.
+Music that only says, “Jesus is my boyfriend” doesn’t help us see this.
+It hinders our awe, by making God’s glory small.
+That is not the God of the Bible.

-Songs are sermons.
-They don’t work like a pastor teaching the Bible, but they proclaim biblical truths.
-Our songs teach and shape the way people view God, Christ, each other, and how we are to live in light of the gospel.
-We have a wonderful God who has done multiple amazing things for us, who call Him Lord.
+Songs can be like sermons.
+They don’t work as a pastor teaching the Bible, but they proclaim biblical truths, or should.
+Our songs teach and shape the way people view God, Christ, one another, and how we are to live in light of the gospel.
+Believers have an amazing and glorious God who deserves all our praise for just being who He is.
 We have promises and unlimited reasons to worship our great Father for eternity.

 One way to ensure our singing is biblical is to go through our songs to see if we are singing what the bible says.
-Doesn’t have to be word for word, but it must contain His word.
-Our songs should be held up to the light of God’s word to ensure we are singing the glories of its truths.
+Doesn’t have to be word for word, but it must contain His Word.
+Our songs should be held up to the light of God’s truth to ensure we are singing the glories found within.

 The New Testament shows us how singing is a communal activity.
 The glory God enjoys and the blessings we receive from it is His plan.